 We test and review fitness products based on an independent, multi-point methodology.
 If you use our links to purchase something, we may earn a commission.
 Read our disclosures.

 I have a confession to make: I love running on the treadmill.
 Turning up the music and jacking up the speed for some interval training is what I live for on cardio days.
-Plus, my reconstructed ankle appreciates the extra cushioning of a treadmill versus the pain-inducing concrete or pavement.
-Don’t @ me.
-I said what I said.
+Plus, my reconstructed ankle appreciates the extra cushioning of a treadmill versus the pain-inducing (in my opinion) concrete or pavement.

-After testing a dizzying amount of these machines, my ankle and I have compiled our six best home treadmills for running.
-This list has something for almost everyone: whether you’re looking for an option with interactive programming, a folding treadmill, or are on a budget, we have you covered.
+After testing a dizzying amount of these machines, my ankle and I have compiled seven contenders for best home treadmill for running.
+This list has something for nearly everyone: whether you’re looking for an option with interactive programming, the best folding treadmill, or are on a budget, we have you covered.

 Best Overall: NordicTrack Commercial 1750